sodasoba1/sodasoba1/docs/usingnxgic.md

 once you've finished transferring you will see success in green

-!!!Warning "You will need to reboot for icons to refresh"
+!!!Warning "You will need to reboot for icons to refresh :material-restore:"

-###Recommended transfer method :material-order-bool-descending-variant:
+###:fontawesome-solid-flag:{ .th-red } Recommended transfer method

 I recommend using the ftp method over mtp as i personally find ftp to be a lot faster, especially when you are bulk transferring custom icons, that's the method I have always used.